2014 Mazda Mazda6 Performance

 Acceleration and Power

 The 2014 Mazda6 has a 184-horsepower four-cylinder engine.
 Mazda no longer offers a V6 engine on the Mazda6.
-A six-speed manual transmission is available on Sport and Touring models, while a six-speed automatic with manual mode is available on all trims.
+A six-speed manual transmission comes with Sport and Touring models, while a six-speed automatic with manual mode is available on all trims.
 EPA fuel economy estimates for models with the manual transmission are 25/37 mpg city/highway, while automatic models earn a slightly better 26/38 mpg rating.
 The 2014 Mazda6’s fuel economy is very good for non-hybrid cars in this class, with the Nissan Altima and Honda Accord getting slightly better city fuel economy at 27/38 and 27/36 mpg, respectively.

 The Mazda6’s four-cylinder engine is refined and powerful enough in most situations, according to the majority of test drivers, but some think it could feel more potent.
 A few critics note, however, that the excellent fuel economy offsets any lack of power.
 Reviewers are pleased with the automatic transmission, and are especially impressed with the manual transmission, saying its accurate shifts and light clutch make it outstanding.